rileyuy/CCAPDEV-2T21-MP/README.md

         2.1 Create a account by registering your own and using those credentials to log-in the website.<br/>
         2.2 Or, use the sample credentials listed below to log-in.

+## How to Load Sample Data into Database<br/>
+1. Open your terminal and change the directory to the data folder.
+2. Run the script by running this command on your terminal: `node dataScript.js`
+3. Change the directory back to its original location and run the server, the website should display the sample data.

 ## Sample Account Data
 These are the 5 default user accounts for testing, new accounts can be made through the sign-up feature.